 Of course you want to be memorable, but don’t be fooled into thinking a fancy font is the way to do it!

-- Stick to reliable fonts like Arial, Helvetica, Georgia or Verdana, or web-safe ones like Google Fonts.
+- Stick to web-safe fonts like Google Fonts, or "reliable" ones like Arial, Helvetica, Georgia or Verdana.

 - For text and heading styles, stick to one or two typefaces and two or three type sizes and colours.